xvelastin/unityaudioutility/README.md

 **AudioSourceController:** An all-in-one controller for audio sources that amalgamates the audiosourcefader (for fades), gain (for db conversion) and audiosourceplayer (for multi-clip looping).

-**AudioSourceFader:** Creates natural sounding fades that can be accessed without any scripting (Unity Events).
-Attach to a gameobject in a scene with an audiosource component.
-Fade curve editable in inspector or with an argument (c# calls only).
-Created for Limbik Theatre's audio play Pangea.

-**AudioUtility:** a stanley knife of useful tools.
+**AudioUtility:** a stanley knife of useful tools, most of my other scripts use it.

 **fadeInOnAwake:** very simple script, does what it says.